Warren C. Dockum

 Private Warren C. Dockum (January 1, 1844 – October 2, 1921) was an American soldier who fought in the American Civil War.
-Dockum received the country's highest award for bravery during combat, the Medal of Honor, for his action during the Battle of Sayler's Creek in Virginia on 6 April 1865.
+Dockum received the United States' highest award for bravery during combat, the Medal of Honor, for his action during the Battle of Sayler's Creek in Virginia on 6 April 1865.
 He was honored with the award on 10 May 1865.

 Biography

 Dockum was born in Clintonville, New York on 1 January 1844.
 He enlisted into the 121st New York Infantry.
-He died on 2 October 1921 and his remains are interred at the Roselawn Cemetery in Pueblo, Colorado.
+He died on 2 October 1921, and his remains are interred at the Roselawn Cemetery in Pueblo, Colorado.

 Medal of Honor citation

 Capture of flag of Savannah Guards (Confederate States of America), after 2 other men had been killed in the effort.